Meowcenary/sagemaker-breast-cancer-prediction/README.md

 - frontend/ - Web UI for app
 - misc/ - Jupyter Notebook for training model on SageMaker, script for deploying sagemaker endpoint, Ec2 dependency installation script
+- data/ - The data used to train the model in libsvm and csv format.
+The SageMaker model training script imports the data from a Python library, but it is included here for debugging or general viewing

 ### AWS Configuration
 There are several steps that need to be taken on AWS in order to train the model